Project Finance Business

 As a reminder for policy issue, using off balance sheet debt needs to be scrutinized properly and prepare for protective mechanisms to be implemented together with it.

-How do companies assess the economic feasibility and ability of the project to pay back?
+As investors and lenders became more familiar with project finance, it is no wonder that they showed increasing risk tolerance as well as vigilance towards the feasibility of the project.
+How do companies, investors (public or private equity), lenders, banks, etc., assess the economic feasibility and ability of the project to pay back?
 It is none other than preparing a financial model to help assess the economic feasibility of the project.
-This will be used in creating a proper framework of a project finance deal.
+This will be used in creating a proper framework for a project finance deal.
 Most importantly, it is used to determine the maximum amount of debt the project can incur and a proper repayment plan.

 - Variables for forecasting revenues